Do I Have Bell’s Palsy?

 - Electrophysiologic Test: Used to study the electrical flow to the heart.
 Additionally, an electromyography (EMG) or electroneurography (ENoG) may be performed in patients with severe cases of facial paralysis who are believed to have Bell’s palsy.

-After a patient receives a Bell’s palsy diagnosis, high-dose steroids (prednisone) and antiviral medications (Famvir or Valtrex) may be used for immediate treatment.
+If a doctor rules out all other causes of facial paralysis after testing, he or she may diagnose a patient with Bell’s palsy.
+At this time, the patient may receive high-dose steroids (prednisone) and antiviral medications (Famvir or Valtrex) for immediate treatment.
 Or, if a patient is pregnant and displays Bell’s palsy symptoms, she should consult with her OB/GYN.
-And if a patient shows signs of complete facial paralysis, additional tests and treatments may be needed.
+If a patient shows signs of complete facial paralysis, additional tests and treatments may be needed as well.

-In most cases, Bell’s palsy disappears on its own.
-If Bell’s palsy symptoms linger for eight months or longer, however, an individual should schedule a consultation with Dr. Babak Azizzadeh of The Facial Paralysis Institute.
-That way, an individual can receive extensive Bell’s palsy testing.
-And if a person receives a Bell’s palsy diagnosis, Dr. Azizzadeh can help this individual develop a personalized treatment plan.
+In most cases, Bell’s palsy disappears on its own within a few weeks or months of onset.
+If patients experience Bell’s palsy symptoms that linger for eight months or longer, however, they can schedule a consultation with Dr. Babak Azizzadeh of The Facial Paralysis Institute.
+That way, a patient can receive extensive Bell’s palsy testing.
+If Dr. Azizzadeh finds his patient is dealing with Bell’s palsy, he can offer a personalized treatment designed to deliver long-term symptomatic relief.

 Dr. Azizzadeh performs selective neurolysis surgery at an outpatient surgery center.
 The procedure has minimal downtime and risks in comparison to other facial nerve procedures, and treatment results often become visible within one day of surgery.

-Botox injections are safe, effective and proven Bell’s palsy treatments.
-They temporarily relax hyperactive facial muscles, resulting in improved facial symmetry and an enhanced facial appearance.
+Comparatively, Dr. Azizzadeh may recommend Botox injections to treat Bell’s palsy.
+Botox injections are safe, effective, and proven to relieve Bell’s palsy symptoms.
+They temporarily relax hyperactive facial muscles to help Bell’s palsy patients improve their facial symmetry and enhance their facial appearance.

-Dr. Azizzadeh performs an in-depth patient evaluation to help an individual determine which Bell’s palsy treatment option will work best.
-In addition to Bell’s palsy testing, Dr. Azizzadeh learns about a patient’s medical history and his or her treatment goals.
+An in-depth evaluation is required to determine if selective neurolysis, Botox, or another treatment can be safe and effective for a Bell’s palsy patient.
+In addition to Bell’s palsy testing, Dr. Azizzadeh learns about his patient’s medical history and their treatment goals.
 He offers a custom treatment plan for each Bell’s palsy patient.
-With this approach, Dr. Azizzadeh helps Bell’s palsy patients overcome facial paralysis.
+With this approach, Dr. Azizzadeh helps Bell’s palsy patients overcome long-lasting facial paralysis.

-Following an initial Bell’s palsy treatment, Dr. Azizzadeh recommends regular follow-up appointments to ensure optimal results.
-He also may recommend a Bell’s palsy patient use eye protection if he or she struggles to close the eyes completely (lagophthalmos).
+After Dr. Azizzadeh administers treatment for Bell’s palsy, he recommends regular follow-up appointments to ensure his patient can achieve the optimal results.
+He may also recommend a Bell’s palsy patient use eye protection if he or she struggles to close the eyes completely (lagophthalmos).

 To date, Dr. Azizzadeh has helped many Bell’s palsy patients address their facial paralysis symptoms.
-He is a double-board certified facial plastic and reconstructive surgeon who is happy to assist Bell’s palsy patients who are not experiencing any or full facial movement at least eight months after the onset of facial paralysis.
-To find out more, please contact us today at (310) 657-2203 to schedule a consultation with Dr. Azizzadeh.
+He is a double-board certified facial plastic and reconstructive surgeon who is happy to assist Bell’s palsy patients dealing with long-term facial paralysis.
+For more information or to request an in-person or virtual consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.

 Request your consultation with Dr. Azizzadeh today